Learn about the TULSA Procedure

 My wife and I hadn’t seen a doctor in many years, so in 2019, we decided to get physicals.
 I found out that my PSA was elevated.
 After another PSA test with elevated results, I was referred to a urologist.

-In between that time, I came across an article on-line about a new procedure for prostate cancer called the TULSA Procedure.
+In between that time, I came across an article online about a new procedure for prostate cancer called the TULSA Procedure.
 When I read the article, I didn’t know that I definitely had prostate issues.
 I always knew it was a possibility, but for some reason, that article stuck with me.

 After another PSA test with elevated results, a positive prostate biopsy, and genetic testing confirming a more aggressive type of cancer, my physician recommended treatment and referred me to a surgeon.
 I started researching what my options were knowing I had to do something.